Cosmos, Minnesota: Geography

-Cosmos is located along the South Fork of the Crow River.
-Minnesota State Highways 4 (Milky Way Street) and 7 (Astro Blvd.) are the two main routes in the town.
+Cosmos is in southwestern Meeker County along the South Fork of the Crow River.
+The city of Cosmos sits at the center of Cosmos Township, but is a separate municipality.
+Minnesota State Highways 4 (Milky Way Street) and 7 (Astro Boulevard) are the two main routes in the town.
 The space theme extends to other streets which are named after planets or constellations.
+MN 4 leads north 15 mi to Grove City and south 13 mi to Hector, while MN 7 leads east-southeast 18 mi to Hutchinson and west 33 mi to Clara City.